-America's national parks offer historical, cultural, and scenic experiences.
+America’s national parks offer historical, cultural, and scenic experiences.
 Whether you are planning a summer vacation or looking to get out for the day, national parks make the perfect place for family fun.
 With over 400 parks around the country, there is one closer than you think.
-In honor of Earth Day and National Park Week (April 15-23, 2017), we want to shares tips for family fun in any of our national parks.
-With the new #FindYourPark campaign, it has never been easier to find a park near you.
-Now you can get out and get exploring.
+We want to shares tips for family fun in any of our national parks.

 Here are a few tips to help you explore our national parks and have more family fun.